lloydestrada/PDF-Question-Generator/README.md

 # PDF-QnA-Generator

 An experimental AI-powered tool that takes content from PDF files (like study notes, textbooks, or lectures) and generates quiz-style questions to help users review and understand key ideas.
-This project is built as a prototype and is still under development — there's lots of room for improvement!
+This project is built as a prototype and is still under development — there's lots of room for improvement

 ## Disclaimer